seejwy/skapi-doc/authentication-tutorial/README.md

 ## login.html

 This page allows users to log in to your website.
 Upon successful login, the user will be redirected to the welcome page.
 There is also a link to the forgot password page, where users can reset their forgotten password.

-If the user has not yet confirmed their signup confirmation email, they will not be able to log in and will see a message stating that signup confirmation is needed, along with a button to resend the confirmation email.

 ``` html
 <!DOCTYPE html>